Green design sustainability: avoiding future wastage

 What is green design sustainability?

 Green design sustainability is an overarching concept that can be broken down into a number of components.

-Sustainability describes a system that supports and sustains itself, instead of being reliant on the depletion of resources as is the case in a linear economy.
-Sustainability is founded on three key principles; environmental protection, social development and economic development.
-Sustainability practises naturally protect environmental resources from being destroyed or damaged.
+Sustainability describes a system that supports and sustains itself instead of being reliant on the depletion of resources, as is the case in a linear economy.
+Sustainability is founded on three fundamental principles: environmental protection, social development and economic development.
+Sustainability practices naturally protect environmental resources from being destroyed or damaged.

-In addition, the overriding reason driving sustainability is to protect human and social wellbeing, so social development needs to be central to the practise of sustainability.
-Lastly, in order to promote social development, economic development is necessary.
-Economic incentives are also important for promoting the use of sustainability in practises in each individual’s everyday life.
+In addition, the overriding reason driving sustainability is to protect human and social well-being, so social development needs to be central to the practice of sustainability.
+Lastly, to promote social development, economic development is necessary.
+Economic incentives are also important for promoting the use of sustainability in practices in each individual’s everyday life.

-Green design promotes sustainability, and focuses on the environmental protection aspect of it.
-In order to protect the environment, green design promotes projects that minimise any negative impact on the environment and promotes any positive impacts.
+The green design promotes sustainability and focuses on the environmental protection aspect of it.
+To protect the environment, green design promotes projects that minimise any negative impact on the environment and promote any positive impacts.

 How can we achieve green design sustainability?

 A circular economy relies on the principles of green design sustainability.
 The World Economic Forum defines the circular economy as a system that is “restorative or regenerative by intention and design.”
 It focuses on eliminating waste at every stage of a product’s lifecycle.